pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 The first thing I did in this milestone was configure my Bluetooth Serial.
 I added in the ```<BleSerial.h>``` library, a variable called ```ble``` of type ```BleSerial```, and changed all of the original ```Serial.print```/```Serial.println``` commands to ```ble.print```/```ble.println```.
 This way, the BLESerialnRF52 app on my phone will print out all of the data that was originally printed onto my laptop onto my phone, making accessing data more accessible.
-In addition, since I connected my ESP32 to the Bluetooth, I was able to connect and power my prototype with an external power source--more specifically, a power bank--and not have to connect my prototype to a computer all the time.
+In addition, since I connected my ESP32 to Bluetooth, I was able to connect and power my prototype with an external power source--more specifically, a power bank--and not have to connect my prototype to a computer all the time.
 This made it easier to test my device because my wires weren't as strained when I connected it to my computer.

 &nbsp;
 &nbsp;